informalsystems/quint/tutorials/lesson4-sets/sets.md

 ```

-After a bit of thinking @KryptoCoffeeCat realizes that they already know how to
+After a bit of thinking @KryptoCoffeeCat realizs that they already know how to
 express that the order of coins does not matter: Just use a set instead of a tuple.
 Yes, @KryptoCoffeeCat, this is the way!